-Business that generate less than 220 pounds of hazardous waste or less than 2.2 pounds of acute hazardous waste per month or less than 220 pounds of hazardous spill residue per month may be classified as a conditionally exempt small quantity generator (CESQG).
-Businesses classified as a CESQG are eligible to manage disposal of hazardous waste through the local Regional Collection Center.
+Business that generate less than 220 pounds of hazardous waste or less than 2.2 pounds of acute hazardous waste per month or less than 220 pounds of hazardous spill residue per month may be classified as a very small quantity generator (VSQG).
+Businesses classified as a VSQG are eligible to manage disposal of hazardous waste through the local Regional Collection Center.

 Businesses who wish to use the RCC in their area should contact the facility directly for information on authorization to use the program and documentation of generator status: Iowa RCC Contact Information